 Whether your sapphire is scratched or you have an uncut gemstone that needs to be fashioned, we have a team that can take care of your needs.

 A sampling of preforms our lapidarist is marking out for cabochons.
 These are samples of American agates and jaspers from all over the country.
-I see my favorite, a picture jasper called Biggs!
 The tray of water is used to wet the stone to see the final pattern for when the stone is polished.

 We offer exquisite hand engraving services for our customers.
-Applications include, period-specifc monograms and lettering, portraiture, deeply carved family crests, custom/customer designed motifs, and floral band patterning.
+Applications include period-specific monograms and lettering, portraiture, deeply carved family crests, custom/customer designed motifs, and floral band patterning.

 This spoon-inspired bracelet is ready for its monogram!
 After it is finish-polished by our metal smiths, it will be sent to our hand engraver, who continues to wow us with his expertise.